-Like the Linley the Vernon was constructed along traditional jig-borer lines with a non-elevating compound table and the main head arranged to move up and down (over a range of 10.5 inches) on a slideway formed on the inside front surface of the main column - the aim being to produce as rigid a structure as possible.
-In addition to lending itself to bench mounting, the design also allows for the use of a very wide cross slide, something that Vernon took advantage off.
-The head, which weighed approximately 60 lbs, was counterbalanced for ease of initial setting by a weight within the main body of the machine, the connection being by a chain and wire.
-The spindle was made from a high grade alloy steel (with the collet-holding nose hardened and ground), and ran in pre-loaded, ultra-precision ball bearings with the upper and lower sets separated by a hardened and ground sleeve.
+Like the Linley, the Vernon was constructed along traditional jig-borer lines with a non-elevating compound table and the main head arranged to move up and down (over a range of 10.5 inches) on a slideway formed on the inside front surface of the main column - the aim being to produce as rigid a structure as possible.
+In addition to lending itself to bench mounting, the design also allows for the use of a very wide cross slide, something that Vernon took advantage of.
+The head, which weighed approximately 60 lbs, was counterbalanced for ease of initial setting by a weight, suspended by a wire and chain within the main body of the machine.
+The spindle was made from a high-grade alloy steel (with the collet-holding nose hardened and ground) and ran in pre-loaded, ultra-precision ball bearings with the upper and lower sets separated by a hardened and ground sleeve.
 The drive was taken from spindle to pulley by a six-spline shaft running in ball bearings, a design that helped isolate the spindle from drive strains.
-The quill, which appears to have been increased in size at some point in the machine's development from 25/8" to 3-inches in diameter, was heat treated and ground finished and operated by both fine and quick-action feeds with a micrometer-dial depth stop and a ruler fitted as standard.
+The quill, which appears to have been increased in size at some point in the machine's development from 25/8" to 3-inches in diameter, was heat treated and ground finished and operated by both fine and quick-action feeds; a micrometer-dial depth stop and ruler were fitted as standard.

-When the machine was to be used as a true jig borer some method better than using the feed-screw micrometer dials was necessary to position the table accurately.
-The contemporary solution was to fit a kit containing two 1-inch range dial-test indicators and a set of 7 very accurate rods from 1 to 4-inches in length and the necessary steel troughs into which they could be placed.
-Thus equipped the operator would have been able. with care, to position holes centres within fractions of one-thousandths of an inch.
+When the machine was to be used as a true jig borer, to position the table accurately a method better than using the feed-screw micrometer dials was necessary.
+The contemporary solution was to fit a kit containing two, 1-inch range dial-test indicators and a set of seven very accurate rods from 1 to 4-inches in length and the necessary steel troughs into which they could be placed.
+With the machine thus equipped, the operator would have been able, with care, to position holes centres within fractions of one-thousandths of an inch.

 Standing 71" high, the Vernon jig borer/miller weighed approximately 750 lbs..